Volatar/Group7-repo-projects/Playwright Lab Documentation/1 Introduction.md

 # Playwright Python Tutorial
-## Part 1 - Framework for Automation Web Testing and Installation- Step by Step Tutorial
+## Part 1 - Framework for Automation Web Testing and Installation- Step-by-Step Tutorial
 ### Introduction

-Playwright is a cross-language Framework developed by Microsoft that can execute in Chrome, Edge, Firefox, and Safari. (cross-browser)
+Playwright is a cross-language API framework developed by Microsoft that can be executed cross-browser in Chrome, Edge, Firefox, Opera, and Safari.
+Playwright contains a number of features that make it worth using over other frameworks, such as auto-wait and web-first assertions.

 ### Step 1: Install Python